 - Exertion climbing a hill or tree and balancing on stones to cross a creek promotes physical health (of course playing ball does too, but that is no substitute for nature play).

 - Time spent admiring creation is time spent admiring God.
 It pleases both the Lord and the admirer.

 - Additionally, developing a lifelong familiarity with plants and creatures adds to our human experience.
 Seeing, tasting, smelling, touching and hearing all at once is more marvelously whelming than a video.
 Trees, meadows and water are plain peaceful.

 I have chosen five pillars for my children’s education: preserving curiosity, cultivating creativity, sparking admiration for nature and culture’s gems, engendering a love of story and kindling faith.
 Nature play, nature walks, nature study and lots of good books (as I described in a previous post) form the ideal foundation on which these pillars can stand.
 Nature is a wellspring that has gripped and delighted our family, so I made it a mainstay in our days.
 In turn, nature has become a mainspring for their curious growing minds and joyful little hearts.
 With the nature on our doorstep and library cards in our pockets, we feel rich indeed.

-More reasons than I have room to list here are convincingly laid out in wonderful books like The Last Child in the Woods by Richard Louv, How to Raise a Wild Child by Scott D. Sampson (the Dinosaur Train paleontologist).
-For further inspiration and how-to advice for getting outside, dig into Charlotte Mason’s writings and check out podcasts and posts by Wild+Free.
-To bolster your own interest in nature, fetch a book by Clare Walker Leslie like her Curious Nature Guide at your local library and drink it up.
+More reasons than I have room to list here are convincingly laid out in wonderful books like The Last Child in the Woods by Richard Louv and The Outdoor Life of Children by Charlotte Mason.
+Check out podcasts and posts by Wild+Free for more ideas and inspiration.
+To see how nature-based education affects bigger kids, check out Greta Eskridge’s Instagram page and blog.
+And to bolster your own interest in nature, fetch The Curious Nature Guide by Clare Walker Leslie at your local library and drink it up.